Services

 Debug Slow, Stale or Inconsistent App Router Behaviour in Next.js

-Use this page if App Router pages are slow, stale, or inconsistent and the problem sits in caching, React Server Component boundaries, or Server Actions rather than one obvious bug.
+App Router pages may be slow, stale, or inconsistent because the problem sits in caching, React Server Component boundaries, or Server Actions rather than one obvious bug.

 Untangle App Router caching and mutation issues when data is not updating, pages feel stale, or behaviour changes unexpectedly between routes.